Sorting out my loft recently, I came across some books from the 1970s that I had hung on to when I last moved house.

 Now fast forward to modern times: history is about to repeat itself in Northern Ireland.
 Back in 2001, the Burns report claimed that 11-plus tests were socially divisive, damaged pupils' self-esteem, disrupted learning and reinforced inequality of opportunity.
 A year later, Martin McGuinness, then minister for education, pledged to abolish the 11-plus.
 Last year, in November, the final round of 11-plus papers was sat by some 15,000 10 and 11-year-olds in the province.

-Ironically, even a government that claims to eschew selection has done much to recognise that the brightest pupils thrive when they are brought together and taught together.
+Ironically, even a government that claims to eschew selection has done much to recognise that the brightest pupils thrive when brought together and taught together.